Cordelia A. Greene: Physician

 On the death of her father in October 1864, Greene went to Castile with her brothers and their wives.
 In discussing future plans, one of the brothers suggested that she should buy the home, "The Water Cure", and there continue her professional work.
 After buying out her brothers, on March 28, 1865, she opened the Castile Sanitarium.
 Twice, she enlarged the building, and she also added a gymnasium.
 The grounds contained trees, shrubbery, flowers, and a stream.
 On the 32nd anniversary of Castile Sanitarium, in 1897, Frances Willard, Anna Adams Gordon, Elizabeth Putnam Gordon and others helped make the event commemorative.

 Greene published, Build Well: The Basis of Individual, Home, and National Elevation; Plain Truths Relating to the Obligations of Marriage and Parentage, in 1885.
 She found little time to prepare the book on hygienic living, for which there were many requests.
 The winter trips taken by Greene the last years of her life, accompanied by Elizabeth Gordon, were her only opportunities for writing.
 While in Alabama, she had the satisfaction of completing her long-desired revision of Build Well.
 It was written under a heavy constraint.
 "I closed the Sanitarium," she said, "at a financial sacrifice and sought a quiet place, staying six months, that she might write.
 The early spring of 1904 was spent by Greene in her private cottage, Brookside, in company with her niece, Dr. Mary T. Greene.
 Except in consultation she saw no patients, but prepared manuscript for her book.
 The Art of Keeping Well: Or, Common Sense Hygiene for Adults and Children was published posthumously in 1906.

-Greene was a fellow in good and regular standing of the American Medical Association, the New York State Medical Association and its Wyoming County Branch, and of the Woman's Medical League of Western New York.
+Greene was a member of the American Medical Association, the New York State Medical Association and its Wyoming County Branch, and the Woman's Medical League of Western New York.